'Three Billboards' wins, women make waves at UK film awards

 "It seems more timely now than we could ever have imagined," he said.

-Writer-director McDonagh said it was fitting, in the year of the "Time's Up" campaign against sexual harassment, that "Three Billboards" is "a film about a woman who refuses to take any s(asterisk)(asterisk)(asterisk) anymore."
+Writer-director McDonagh said it was fitting, in the year of the "Time's Up" campaign, that "Three Billboards" is "a film about a woman who refuses to take any s(asterisk)(asterisk)(asterisk) anymore."

 "Our film is a hopeful one in lots of ways, but it's also an angry one," McDonagh said.
 "As we've seen this year, sometimes anger is the only way to get people to listen and to change."